-7.4 Strengthening Economic prosperity
+6.4 Strengthening Economic prosperity

-7.4.1 Policies: CS14 Economic Development; CS15 Offices, Research, Industry, Storage and Distribution; CS16 Shops and Commerce
+6.4.1 Policies: CS14 Economic Development; CS15 Offices, Research, Industry, Storage and Distribution; CS16 Shops and Commerce

 The policies support the development of a sustainable economy within the area and should help to reduce the need to travel to access employment opportunities.
 The policies aim to concentrate new development in Hemel Hempstead but should also help to maintain the vitality of local communities by enabling employment opportunities appropriate to the size and character of the settlements to be provided.
 The protection of employment areas should help ensure that communities do not suffer from the loss of important employment opportunities.
-The provision of a supply of employment land from within the Green Belt is likely to have adverse effects on local landscapes, and any new greenfield or brownfield development could have impacts on biodiversity, dependent on the characteristics of the individual locations.
+No new employment land is proposed within the Greenbelt.
+However, existing designated employment sites within the Green Belt will be retained.
+These could potentially have adverse effects on local landscapes, although any redevelopment or intensification of use would need to be accompanied by landscape and wider environmental improvements.

+New greenfield development of the gateway land at Hemel Hempstead could have impacts on biodiversity.
 By providing a range of employment opportunities and retail provision locally the needs of the local population are more likely to be met and this would have a positive effects in terms of reducing the need to travel (with associated greenhouse gas emissions) and providing fairer access to jobs and services.
+The jobs target has been reduced from that set out within the Draft Core Strategy to better reflect the planned level of future housing.
+Balancing homes and jobs provision will help reduce traffic congestion and carbon emissions which are exacerbated by high commuting levels.

-7.5 Providing Homes and Community Services
+6.5 Providing Homes and Community Services

-7.5.1 Policy CS17: Housing Programme
+6.5.1 Policy CS17: New Housing

-7.5.1.1 Option 1: 370 dpa (9,250 total)
+6.5.1.1 Policy CS17: 430 dpa